rica142003/Computer-Optimization-Projects/Cache & Memory Performance Profiling/readme.md

 ---

 ## Introduction

-Modern CPUs rely on a hierarchy of caches before reaching DRAM, with each level offering different speeds and sizes.
-This hierarchy is critical for reducing the long latency of main memory.
-In this project, cache and memory behavior were studied through experiments that measured zero-queue latencies, throughput under different access patterns, read/write ratios, and intensity scaling.
-Additional tests examined how cache misses and TLB misses affect a lightweight kernel.
-Together, these experiments reveal how performance depends on locality and concurrency, and where bottlenecks arise when hardware limits are reached.
+Modern CPUs use a cache hierarchy to reduce the long latency of main memory.
+Each cache level has different size and speed, and this structure is important for keeping performance high.

+This project focused on measuring how caches and memory behave under different conditions.
+The experiments included zero-queue latency tests, throughput across access patterns, read/write mix sweeps, and scaling with intensity.
+Extra tests studied the effect of cache misses and TLB misses on a simple kernel.

+The results show how performance depends on locality and concurrency.
+They also highlight where bottlenecks appear once hardware limits are reached.
+These findings connect device-level behavior with queuing theory and explain how system efficiency drops when cache or memory cannot keep up.

 ---

 ## System Configuration

-The experiments were performed on a Linux system with the CPU frequency fixed at its maximum value of 4.7 GHz using the performance governor.
-Fixing the frequency removed variability due to frequency scaling and ensured consistent timing results.
-Tests were pinned to a single core with `taskset` to prevent thread migration and NUMA interference.
-Cache sizes were obtained from `lscpu`, reporting 448 KiB of L1d, 640 KiB of L1i, 9 MiB of L2, and 18 MiB of L3 cache.
-The memory type was LPDDR5, rated at 6400 MT/s but configured at 5200 MT/s, giving a calculated peak bandwidth of 83.2 GB/s.
-Hyper-threading was left enabled but controlled by pinning experiments to physical cores.
-Background processes were minimized during testing, and runs were repeated to check for noise.
+The experiments were run on a Linux system with the CPU frequency fixed at 4.7 GHz using the performance governor.
+Fixing the frequency removed scaling effects and kept timing consistent.
+All tests were pinned to one core with taskset to prevent migration and NUMA effects.
+Reported cache sizes from lscpu were 448 KiB L1d, 640 KiB L1i, 9 MiB L2, and 18 MiB L3.
+The system used LPDDR5 memory, rated at 6400 MT/s but configured at 5200 MT/s, giving a peak bandwidth of about 83.2 GB/s.
+Hyper-threading was enabled, but experiments were pinned to physical cores.
+Background processes were minimized, and runs were repeated to check for noise.

-The tool versions were carefully recorded.
-Intel Memory Latency Checker (MLC) v3.11b was used for latency, bandwidth, and loaded-latency sweeps.
-Linux `perf` was used to measure cache references, cache misses, and TLB misses.
-A custom SAXPY kernel in C++ was used for lightweight workloads, compiled with GCC at `-O3` optimization.
-Bash scripts automated the runs, logging raw outputs to CSV files.
-Python with Matplotlib was used to parse and visualize the results.
+Tool versions were recorded.
+Intel Memory Latency Checker (MLC) v3.11b measured latency, bandwidth, and loaded-latency sweeps.
+Linux perf measured cache and TLB activity.
+A custom SAXPY kernel in C++ was compiled with GCC at -O3.
+Bash scripts automated the runs and saved results in CSV files.
+Python with Matplotlib was used to parse data and generate plots.

-This controlled setup ensured that the experiments were repeatable and the results could be reproduced on similar hardware.
+This controlled setup made the tests repeatable and ensured results could be reproduced on similar hardware.

 ---

 ## Methodology

-Zero-queue latency was measured using MLC in `--idle_latency` mode.
-This mode issues one request at a time, eliminating queuing effects, and when combined with core pinning, it provided stable and reproducible latency values.
+Zero-queue latency was measured with MLC in `--idle_latency` mode.
+This mode sends one request at a time, so no queuing occurs.
+Combined with core pinning, it gave stable and repeatable values.

-The effect of access pattern and granularity was tested using the SAXPY kernel with sequential and random access.
-Strides of 64B, 256B, and 1024B were chosen, and array sizes were made larger than the last-level cache to ensure memory traffic.
-Latency was derived from average runtime, while bandwidth was calculated from the data size and runtime.
+Access pattern and granularity were tested with the SAXPY kernel.
+Both sequential and random accesses were used.
+Strides of 64B, 256B, and 1024B were chosen.
+Arrays were sized larger than the last-level cache to ensure memory traffic.
+Latency was taken from average runtime, and bandwidth was calculated from data size over runtime.

-The impact of read/write mixes was explored with MLC in `--loaded_latency` mode.
-Ratios of 100% reads, 70/30 reads-to-writes, and 50/50 mixes were tested.
-A pure 100% write mode was not available in MLC, and this is recorded as a limitation.
+Read/write mixes were tested with MLC in `--loaded_latency` mode.
+Ratios included 100% reads, 70/30, and 50/50.
+A pure 100% write mode was not supported, which is noted as a limitation.

-To study intensity scaling, MLC was run at different thread counts (`-t1`, `-t4`, and `-t8`).
-This produced throughput versus latency curves that revealed the “knee,” the point at which performance stopped scaling efficiently.
-The measured bandwidths were then compared against the theoretical peak value derived from DIMM specifications.
+Intensity scaling was studied by running MLC with thread counts of 1, 4, and 8.
+This produced throughput versus latency curves that showed the “knee,” the point where performance stopped improving.
+Measured bandwidths were compared to the peak value from DIMM specifications.

-Working-set size sweeps were conducted by gradually increasing footprint sizes to cross cache boundaries.
-The observed latency transitions were compared against reported cache sizes to validate the measurements.
+Working-set sweeps increased footprint sizes until cache boundaries were crossed.
+Latency jumps were then compared with reported cache sizes to confirm accuracy.

-Cache-miss impact was analyzed by running SAXPY with different footprints and access patterns. `perf` counters measured cache references, LLC misses, and runtime.
-The Average Memory Access Time (AMAT) model was then applied to explain the relationship between miss rates and performance.
+Cache-miss impact was tested by running SAXPY with different footprints and access patterns. `perf` counters measured cache references, LLC misses, and runtime.
+Results were explained using the Average Memory Access Time (AMAT) model.

-Finally, TLB-miss impact was studied by varying page locality.
-Baseline runs used 4 KiB pages with stride=1, stress runs used 4 KiB pages with stride=4096 to force new-page accesses, and huge-page runs used 2 MiB pages with stride=524288.
-TLB miss counters were collected with `perf` and correlated directly with observed runtime changes.
+TLB-miss impact was tested by changing page locality.
+Baseline runs used 4 KiB pages with stride=1.
+Stress runs used 4 KiB pages with stride=4096 to force new-page accesses.
+Huge-page runs used 2 MiB pages with stride=524288.
+TLB miss counts were collected with perf and matched against runtime changes.
 ---

 ## Results